-Audible launched a rather lovely new campaign yesterday focusing on the relative emotional benefits of spending time with their app rather than messing around on social media.
-It’s inspired by research from the Center for Humane Technology that found that Audible is one of the top apps for making people happy, while the likes of Tinder, Instagram, Snapchat and Candy Crush Saga had a rather less positive effect.
-(Incidentally Grindr absolutely blows the competition out of the water when it comes to app unhappiness, delivering an hour of misery a day for 77% of its users.
-They’ve gone straight to the top of our Business Development hitlist…)
+Audible launched a rather lovely new campaign yesterday focusing on the relative emotional benefits of spending time with their app for digital happiness, rather than messing around on social media.
+It’s inspired by research from the Center for Humane Technology that found that Audible is one of the top apps for making people happy while the likes of Tinder, Instagram, Snapchat, and Candy Crush Saga had a rather less positive effect.
+Incidentally, Grindr absolutely blows the competition out of the water when it comes to app unhappiness, delivering an hour of misery a day for 77% of its users – they’ve gone straight to the top of our Business Development hitlist…

-Our recent study on ‘home’ and what it means to people today showed just how much our ideal home is a place of mental wellbeing: it’s a sanctuary from all the noise, it’s a place to connect with our emotions, somewhere to reflect and make sense of the world.
+Our recent study on ‘home’ and what it means to people today showed just how much our ideal home is a place of mental well-being.
+It’s a sanctuary from all the noise; a place to connect with our emotions, somewhere to reflect and make sense of the world.
 Ikea attributes its recent success to its new mission to build happiness through the things we put in our homes.

 And even the next generation of smartphones are being sold on their ability to discourage us from actually using them quite so much.

 It feels like the new marketing battle is not so much in our minds but for our minds.

 What do you think?